ppanturat/financial-dashboard/README.md

 Connect with other users and see their shared portfolios.

-**Finding people.** The Social tab lists other users on the platform, searchable by name or username.
+**Finding people:** The Social tab lists other users on the platform, searchable by name or username.

-**Following.** Click "Follow" on a profile to send a follow request.
+**Following:** Click "Follow" on a profile to send a follow request.
 The request must be accepted before their public portfolios become visible.
 Pending requests can be withdrawn, and followed users can be unfollowed, at any time.

-**Incoming requests.** Incoming follow requests appear in a "Pending Requests" section at the top of the Social tab.
+**Incoming requests:** Incoming follow requests appear in a "Pending Requests" section at the top of the Social tab.
 Accept or decline from there.

-**Feed.** Once following someone who has at least one public portfolio, their holdings appear in the feed.
+**Feed:** Once following someone who has at least one public portfolio, their holdings appear in the feed.
 Allocation and tickers are visible, but not cost basis or P&L.

-**Profile.** Display name, username, and profile photo can all be edited from the top of the Social tab.
+**Profile:** Display name, username, and profile photo can all be edited from the top of the Social tab.

 ---